SAP-samples/teched2022-AD261/exercises/1_CreateActionProject/README.md

       ![](images/ActionProject_17.png)

+## Test Action Project <a name="testAction"></a>

-11. Once the action project is configured, it is time to test the changes and output.
+11. Once the action project is configured and saved, it is time to test the changes and output.
 To test the API, do the following:

     - Click **Test** tab
     - Select **Destination** option under **Connectivity**
     - Select **S4HANACloud_AD261** from the dropdown options
     > The destinations are fetched from the SAP Business Technology Platform.
-This destination is already created in the account configured for this workshop.
+The selected destination is already created in the account configured for this workshop.

-      > The input value is already picked from the default value entered while configuring the action project.
+      > Notice that the input value is already picked from the default value entered while configuring the action project.

     - Click **Test**